 The Howard School

 In 1877, North Carolina selected Howard as the location of a training school for "colored" teachers.
 These teachers would fill the faculties of rural schools for recently freed slaves in the aftermath of the Civil War.
-State Colored Normal School would ultimately relocate to its Murchison Road location and become Fayetteville State University.
+State Colored Normal School would ultimately relocate to its Murchison Road location in 1908 and become Fayetteville State University in 1969.

 Backstory and Context